vivocha/appointments-scheduler-docs/README.md

 ## Interaction Engine Blocks

 The Vivocha Interaction Engine has three new blocks dedicated to the Appointments Scheduler.

+Moreover, it is possible to change the current calendar to be used by the following blocks.
+Reading the current Calendar Id it is possible accessing the `calendar.id` context property.

+Setting that property in a SetData Block with another Calendar Id results in changing the Calendar for the current conversation.
+Obviously, the starting Calendar Id is the one linked to the referenced Campaign, if set.

 ### Get Appointment Types (get-appointment-types)